GIS: Geography: Information Science Courses

 3 sh (may not be repeated for credit)

-This class brings together a number of open source GIS tools in order to educate students on the methods and processes behind web-based geographic information systems (Web GIS).
-Specifically, we will review techniques with spatial databases, web mapping application programming interfaces (APIs), geospatial scripting and theories of map interaction within the context of Web GIS.
+This class brings together a number of open-source GIS tools in order to educate students on the methods and processes behind web-based geographic information systems (Web GIS).
+Specifically, we will review techniques with spatial databases, web mapping application programming interfaces (APIs), geospatial scripting, and theories of map interaction within the context of Web GIS.
 In order to achieve this near-complete picture of how Web GIS works use a pattern of software architecture known as model-view-controller or MVC.
 Finally, we will cover design considerations for Web GIS within browsers on mobile devices.
 Credit cannot be received for both GIS 6110 and GEO 6159.
-Competency with the principles of GIS and ArcGIS software is required.
-Prior upper-level GIS course work (GIS 5100, GIS 5935, GIS 5103) is recommended.
+Competency with the principles of GIS and ArcGIS Pro software is required.
+Prior upper-level GIS coursework (GIS 5100, GIS 5935, GIS 5103) is recommended.

 GIS 6555 Geographic Information Systems Management